SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

          println("Airport code: \(airportCode)")
       }
    </ Airport code: LHR
-   </ Airport code: TYO
+   </ Airport code: YYZ
    ---
    -> for airportName in airports.values {
          println("Airport name: \(airportName)")
       }
    </ Airport name: London Heathrow
-   </ Airport name: Tokyo
+   </ Airport name: Toronto Pearson

 If you need to use a dictionary's keys or values with an API that takes an ``Array`` instance, initialize a new array